How Not to Suck at Gathering Feedback as an Army Leader

 - Develop a plan.
 Once you’ve taken time and examined the feedback, develop a plan.
 What will you prioritize?
 Who will champion the various efforts?
 What resources will you require?
 Are there “easy wins” or things you can do right away rather than getting bogged down or overwhelmed as you work the larger, more complex issues/solutions?
 This plan doesn’t have to be a “final” product but it should be something you capture in a space outside your own head.
 Leaders in the Army rotate.
 Many change plans won’t be completed during your tenure.

 Just soliciting analyzing the input isn’t enough.
-More and more we’re hearing from folks that they’re tired of giving input and not seeing or hearing anything in return.
-You can help address this by ensuring your follow up.
+More and more we’re hearing from folks that they’re tired of giving input and not seeing or hearing anything in return (this is supported by research!).
+You can help address this by ensuring you follow up.

 - Schedule a follow-up session.
 Don’t wait too long.
 You need time to review feedback and to develop a plan, but you do not have to wait until the issues are “solved” to follow up.
 If possible, you should consider making this feedback session something formal – it should definitely be scheduled and not “bumped” multiple times.
 If you don’t make feedback a priority, others won’t either.